saumyap24/AWS_Cloud_Practitioner_Exam_Notes/cloud_computing/cloud_computing.md

         - Amazon workspaces
 - <b> PAAS </b>
     - hides the complexity of the infrastructure that runs it
-    - often includes code that will the run the application
+    - often includes code that will run the application
     - AWS PAAS products
         - Elastic Beanstalk
         - Elastic container service (ECS)